-The Agricultural Research Service today posted a new issue of Healthy Animals at:
+The Agricultural Research Service today posted a new issue of Healthy Animals.

-This quarterly online newsletter compiles ARS news and expert resources on the health and well-being of agricultural animals and fish.
+This quarterly online newsletter compiles ARS news and expert resources on the health and well-being of agricultural livestock, poultry and fish.

 Each quarter, one article in Healthy Animals focuses on a particular element of ARS animal research.
-The current issue examines the development of a U.S. Veterinary Immune Reagent Network that could improve the characterization and treatment of many animal diseases.
+The current issue examines the ARS National Animal Germplasm Program.

 Other research highlighted in this issue includes: